About the BCICEI

-The New Relationship Trust will implement the British Columbia Indigenous Clean Energy Initiative (BCICEI) to provide support and capacity-building funds to Indigenous communities working on the development of clean energy projects by:
+The New Relationship Trust will implement the British Columbia Indigenous Clean Energy Initiative (BCICEI) to provide support and capacity-building funds to Indigenous communities working on the development of clean energy projects.

-The BCICEI is delivered in partnership with Western Economic Diversification Canada (WD).
-The three-year funding for BCICEI, totaling $4.2 million, was established through the Strategic Partnerships Initiative (SPI).
+The BCICEI is delivered in partnership with Western Economic Diversification Canada (WD) and the Province of British Columbia.
+The three-year funding for BCICEI was established through the Strategic Partnerships Initiative (SPI) in 2016 but joined by the province of BC in 2019.
 The BCICEI is informed through recommendations and advice from the BCICEI Advisory Committee, made up of representatives from federal and provincial government, Indigenous leaders, and private sector stakeholders.

 Demand for BCICEI funds is high, therefore priority will go to project applications that:

 - Demonstrate readiness and viability through completed feasibility studies / plans, assessments, agreements and/or community partnerships;

 - Create opportunities for communities to increase self-sufficiency, potentially generate revenue and build capacity with clean energy or energy efficiency project development including pilot projects; and/or

 - Support clean energy developments in remote, off-grid, diesel dependent or (end of line) communities.

 Project Funding Categories

 Eligible BCICEI projects could receive support through contributions up to $500,000 in assisted project costs; project support levels will be determined based on demand for funds, the strength of applications, and project development categories.

 Categories of project development phases under BCICEI include: